Xavier Moon: Third stint with the Stingers (2020–2021)

-After the season overseas, Xavier returned to the Edmonton Stingers of the CEBL for the 2020-2021 season where he continued his MVP reign, winning his 3rd CEBL MVP award, his 2nd CEBL Championship, and his 2nd CEBL Finals MVP Award.
+After the season overseas, Xavier returned to the Edmonton Stingers of the CEBL for the 2020–2021 season where he continued his MVP reign, winning his 3rd CEBL MVP award, his 2nd CEBL Championship, and his 2nd CEBL Finals MVP Award.

-Los Angeles / Agua Caliente / Ontario Clippers (2021–present)
+Los Angeles / Agua Caliente / Ontario Clippers (2021–2024)

 On October 27, 2021, Moon signed with the Agua Caliente Clippers.
 He averaged 12.4 points, 7.3 assists, 4.4 rebounds and 1.4 steals per game in 14 games in the G league.

 On December 26, 2021, Moon signed a 10-day contract with the Los Angeles Clippers.
-Moon scored his first NBA points, and had his NBA debut on December 27, 2021 versus the Brooklyn Nets at Crypto.com Arena.
+Moon scored his first NBA points, and had his NBA debut on December 27, 2021, versus the Brooklyn Nets at Crypto.com Arena.
 On January 4, 2022, he signed a second 10-day contract with the Clippers and on January 14, they signed him to a third 10-day.

-On January 24, 2022, Moon was reacquired and activated by Ontario and on March 26, he signed a two-way contract with the Los Angeles Clippers.
+On January 24, 2022, Moon was reacquired and activated by Agua Caliente and on March 26, he signed a two-way contract with the Los Angeles Clippers.

 On November 3, 2022, Moon was named to the opening night roster for the Ontario Clippers.

-On March 1, 2023, Moon signed a two-way contract with the Los Angeles Clippers.
+On March 1, 2023, Moon signed a two-way contract with the Los Angeles Clippers and on October 2, he signed a standard contract.
+However, he was waived on October 21 and joined the Ontario Clippers nine days later.
+On November 15, he was signed again by Los Angeles on a two-way contract.

+Zenit Saint Petersburg (2024–present)

+On August 2, 2024, Moon signed with Zenit Saint Petersburg of the VTB United League.